Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

-What exactly does that multi-million dollar opportunity entails?
+What exactly does that multi-million dollar opportunity entail?
 Following is the breakdown of the current state of the conversational AI technology, along with use cases of chatbots and the benefits businesses can expect to obtain.

 What is Conversational AI?

-Conversational AI is a set of technologies, enabling software to understand and to naturally enter in conversations with people, using either spoken or written language.
+Conversational AI is a set of technologies, enabling the software to understand and to naturally enter in conversations with people, using either spoken or written language.
 Siri and Google Assistant – the trusted friends of many – are two prime examples of voice conversational AI in action.

 Chatbots are another type of conversational assistants, interacting with users through text.
 You may have dealt with these “conversationalists” either on social media or through on-site chats.
 In the course of this post, we’ll use the term “chatbot” to refer to all the cognitive applications that enable conversations between humans and machines.

 In the past few years, chatbots became a hyped technology.
 The proponents say that chatbots may replace 99% of apps in a few years time.
 The skeptics say that this technology has not lived up to the hype.